Updated July 28/2021

 Nikon and the Winds of Change

 To start, let's go back to the introduction of lithium iron-disulfide AA cells in 1988 (coincidentally the same year the F4 came out) at Photokina, the international photo show held every two years in Germany.
 Eveready Battery Company (today Energizer) was claiming to have developed a lithium AA battery that was directly interchangeable with alkalines.
 Why this was considered a big deal was that, traditionally, a lithium manganese dioxide cell has a 3V output whereas an alkaline is 1.5V.
 So to make a lithium battery with the same footprint as an alkaline but with half the output of the traditional type took some serious engineering.
 The advantages of lithiums over alkalines are: less weight, a flatter discharge curve, longer life in high-drain devices, far longer shelf-life, being far less prone to leakage, and they give far superior cold-weather performance.
-All of this for a price...about 2.5 to 5 times the price of alkalines (you can't buy lithiums in bulk like alkalines)!
+All of this for a price...about 2.5 to 5 times the price of alkalines (you can buy Ultimate Lithiums in a bulk pack of 12 in some parts of the world now, which is the most economical way to do it)!
 Now, the batteries did not become available for consumers until 1992.
 Nevertheless, photographers were excited, including F4 owners.
 But then...Nikon...(and to be fair, other manufacturers) came out and said "Wait a minute, we cannot recommend this product for use with our products...damage may result...yadda, yadda, yadda..."
 Which is the same line these manufacturers have used for decades about third-party lenses, flashes, and other accessories (trying to protect their own sales of such items;-)).
 Was that the case here?

 Herbert Keppler, long-time editor of Modern, and later, Popular Photography, was curious, so he wrote to Eveready to find some answers.
 They wrote back to him and he reprinted their reply in its near-entirety in his SLR column in the February 1994 issue of Popular Photography, pp. 26-28.
 Pertinent sections of that reply are quoted here: